 The biggest savings on the Spicy Beef & Feta Skewers is subbing out the lamb for the ground beef.
 And since that’s basically all that’s in the recipe except the Feta, I’m done!
 Seriously, do look for ground beef on sale and pick it up at a low.
 If the beef is in large “family” packs, just break it down into portions your family will use before freezing.

-Don’t worry, I haven’t forgotten the Feta – it’s that I just covered Feta quite extensively in my Horiatiki Greek Salad I made last week.
-I’ll just link you up to that post.
-Scroll to the bottom of the narrative.
+Don’t worry, I haven’t forgotten the Feta – it’s that I just covered Feta quite extensively in my Horiatiki Greek Salad I made last week and even more extensively on my post What to Know About Feta Cheese.

 And while this isn’t a cost-saving hint (it’s exactly the opposite!) you might want to increase the recipe and make more of the Spicy Beef & Feta Skewers.
 They’re a little addictive.